pwyliu/supergood-web/README.md

 $ bundle exec middleman s3_sync
 ```

-There is a convinience script to build and push:
+There is a convenience script to build and push:

 ```bash
 $ cd supergood-web